Sign in or start a free trial to avail of this feature.

 I'll now align these two objects and duplicate.

-So hold Ctrl+ Shift, click and drag down.
+So, hold control + shift click and drag down.

 Similarly, I'll create an entry for Germany and I'll color this bubble black.

-Off camera, I'll do some additional formatting giving the slide a title, giving the chart a title and making sure our labels all fit on the one page.
+Off camera I'll do some additional formatting giving this slide a title, giving the chart a title and making sure our labels all fit on the one page.